Courseiva

 Why this answer

-Option E (minimal user training) is counterproductive.
+Option E (minimal user training) is counterproductive to security.

 MCQeasy